 English Evaluation Test (EET)

-The English Language Studies Program administers the EET, which is designed for entering international graduate students whose primary language of instruction thoughout K-12 was not English.
+The English Language Studies Program administers the EET, which is designed for entering international graduate students from non-English language academic backgrounds.
 The exam identifies weaknesses in academic English that may interfere with course work, teaching and research at MIT.

 Consultation with English Instructors